tnagorra/potato-download-manager/README.md

     sudo apt-get install libssl-dev libboost-program-options-dev libboost-thread-dev

 ###Compile
-Once you have installed all the dependencies you need to compile the application before you can run it.
+Once you have installed all the dependencies you can compile the application.
+You will need git to clone the repository and clang-3.5 to compile the source code.
 ```bash
 #Clone the github repository
 git clone --recursive https://github.com/tnagorra/potato-download-manager